-The rate price change has fallen by more than expected
+The rate price change has been pushed up by energy bill hikes

 Here, we explain everything you need to know about the latest inflation stats and which savings accounts offer inflation-beating rates.